pupaman/Moki-ROV/README.md

 ### Controlling the ROV

-You can control the ROV using the following keys.
+You can control the ROV using a Xpad controller, tested are (Xbox 360 and Xbox one).

 Use `w, s, a, d` to move front, back and sideways.
 Use `i, j, k ,l` to go up/down or turn clockwise/counter clockwise.

-Use the `1, 2, 3, 4` key to select a camera (mjpg-streamer has to be running).
+Use the `1, 2` key to select a camera (mjpg-streamer has to be running).

+Use the `[, ]` key to increase and decrease motor power.

 Use the `h` key to activate hover-mode.